kspilario/kspilario.github.io/_pages/projects.md

   - /md/
   - /markdown.html
 ---
-The following lists my involvement in government and industry funded projects:
+The following lists my involvement in government- and industry-funded projects:

 ## Past Projects